pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

     - 6-: GM makes a move

 - Go Medieval on it, Reckless.
 When you do a violence against an enemy.

+   On result:
+     - 10+: You deal damage, avoid attack
+     - 7-9: You deal damage, but are exposed to attack
+     - 6-: GM makes a move

 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
 - Hack it, McGuyver.
 When you try to repair or build something.